mjsigg/MjsiggServerlessTest/blog.md

 ## About Me

 Kinda stressed out dude trying to do all the things.
-Trying to a couple a big heart with a growing mind to try to be useful for once in my life.
+Trying to couple a big heart with a meager/inquisitive mind to try to be useful for once in my life.

 ## The Premise